carmine560/submit-urls/README.md

 <!-- Bash scripts that refer to sitemap and submit URLs through Bing Webmaster or Yandex.Webmaster API -->

-Bash scripts that refer to the sitemap and submit the URLs of newer entries than the last submission through the [Bing Webmaster API](https://docs.microsoft.com/en-us/bingwebmaster/) or [Yandex.Webmaster API](https://yandex.com/dev/webmaster/).
+Bash scripts that refer to the sitemap and submit the URLs of newer entries through the [Bing Webmaster API](https://docs.microsoft.com/en-us/bingwebmaster/) or [Yandex.Webmaster API](https://yandex.com/dev/webmaster/).